vernard/magento-lts-docker/README.md

 # Installation

+> I did a screen recording while installing this repository on a [Linux](https://www.loom.com/share/33d53f2140574e5a95e70d14e72562b0) and [Windows](https://www.loom.com/share/7329342460314171b8a1f15ea99048c5) OS.
+If you prefer watching videos than reading, you may want to watch these videos instead.

 1. You must have these installed.
 I've documented the installation instructions at the bottom of this document.
     - [git](#how-to-install-git),
     - [composer 2](#how-to-install-php-and-composer-2),